 After all these steps we have arrived at the Castell de Guadalest or Castillo de San José.
 It is the most important thing to see in Guadalest and the most visited.
 At the top of the village we find the remains, from the time of Pedro IV, which were not destroyed by earthquakes.

 It is a Gothic castle from the 11th century and the Parish Church, the Orduña House and the prison stand out in the enclosure.

-We will continue with a bit of Medieval History, but very quick and brief.
+We will continue with some Medieval History, but very quickly and briefly.
 The village of Guadalest stands out for its castle from the Muslim period.
 After the reconquest, it retained a large Muslim population and later King Jaume II gave the town to Bernat d’Ensarrià in 1293, Bernardo for his friends.
-This lord of the time controlled the whole region, including Callosa (d’Ensarrià), home of the Fuentes del Algar.
+This lord of the time controlled the entire region, including Callosa (d’Ensarrià), home of the Fuentes del Algar.